Jerome, Arizona: Geology

 About 525 million years ago, when northern Arizona was at the bottom of a shallow sea, a thin layer of sediment called the Tapeats Sandstone was deposited over the Cleopatra tuff.
-Limestones and other sediments accumulated above the sandstone until about 70 million years ago when the Laramide Orogeny created new mountains and new faults in the region.
+Limestones and other sediments accumulated above the sandstone until about 70 million years ago, when the Laramide Orogeny created new mountains and new faults in the region.
 One of these faults, the Verde Fault, runs directly under Jerome along the Jerome anticline.
 Crustal stretching beginning about 15 million years ago created Basin and Range topography in central and southern Arizona, caused volcanic activity near Jerome, and induced movement along the Verde Fault.
 This movement exposed the tip of the United Verde ore body at one place on Cleopatra Hill and moved the UVX ore body to 1000 ft below the surface.
 Basalt, laid down between 15 and 10 million years ago, covers the surface beneath the UVX headframes and Jerome State Historic Park.
 The basalt, the top layer of the Hickey Formation, caps layers of sedimentary rock.

 The natural rock features in and around Jerome were greatly altered by mining.
 The town is underlain by 88 mi of mine shafts.
 These may have contributed to the subsidence that destroyed some of Jerome's buildings, which slid slowly downhill during the first half of the 20th century.
 The United Verde open pit, about 300 ft deep, is on the edge of town next to Cleopatra Hill.
-The side of the pit consists of Precambrian gabbro.
+The side of the pit consists of gabbro from the Precambrian.
 Mine shafts beneath the pit extend to 4200 ft below the surface.

 Attempts to control erosion on Jerome's steep hillsides by planting Ailanthus altissima has caused new problems.
 This invasive species, commonly known as "tree of heaven" or "paradise tree", has roots that emit poisons that kill native trees and shrubs.
-The roots can damage sewer lines and septic tanks, and the tree can sprout through asphalt, sidewalks and into structures.
+The roots can damage sewer lines and septic tanks, and the tree can sprout through asphalt and sidewalks and into structures.
 In 2015, the Jerome Fire Department hosted workshops on how to control the trees, which are difficult to eradicate.

 History

 Early

 The Hohokam were the first people known to have lived and farmed near Jerome from 700 to 1125 CE.
-Later, long before the arrival of Europeans, it is likely that other native peoples mined the United Verde ore body for the colorful copper-bearing minerals malachite and azurite.
+Later, long before the arrival of Europeans, other native peoples likely mined the United Verde ore body for the colorful, copper-bearing minerals malachite and azurite.
 The top of the ore body was accessible because it was visible on the surface.